FizzleFuze/FizzleFuze/README.md

 - 👋 Hi, I’m @FizzleFuze
 - 👀 I’m interested in artificial intelligence development.
 - 🌱 I’m currently learning to do better with visual work eg. modelling and graphics.
-- 💞️ I’m open to collab, but I have a ton of projects on my plate already!
+- 💞️ I’m open to collab but I have a ton of projects on my plate already!
 - 📫 How to reach me: fizzlefuze@aidevelopment.org

 <!---